 Welcome to BIOS

-An orthoptist assesses, diagnoses, treats and monitors a variety of eye disorders.
-An orthoptist will work autonomously and as part of the eye care team.
-In addition many orthoptists will work in multi professional health, educational or social care teams.
+An Orthoptist assesses, diagnoses, treats and monitors a variety of eye disorders.
+They will work autonomously and as part of an eye care team.
+In addition many Orthoptists will work in multi professional health, educational or social care teams.